Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 generalize well on unseen or real-world data.
 There are generally 2 stages of evaluation: validation and testing.
 To some degree they serve the same purpose, to make sure models works on real data but they have some practical differences.

-Validation is usually done during training.
+Validation is usually done during training, traditionally after each training epoch.
 It can be used for hyperparameter optimization or tracking model performance during training.
 It's a part of the training process.

-Testing is usually done once we are satisfied with the trained model and want to evaluate it's performance on unseen data where model acts as a black box.
+Testing is usually done once we are satisfied with the training and use the best model selected from the validation metrics and want to evaluate its performance on unseen data where the model acts as a black box.
+The test dataset is emulating the production/benchmark data where labels aren't available.

 Let's see how these can be performed with Lightning.